MeasureAuthoringTool/health-data-standards/test/fixtures/README.md

 # bonnie-fixtures

 **NOTE**: Records need to be changed slightly to be parsed correctly within HDS.
-For result values that include codes, you need to add "_type": "CodedResultValue"'
+For result values that include codes, you need to add "\_type": "CodedResultValue"

 for example: